 Self-employed Housing Benefit

-You may also be eligible for Housing Benefit and council tax reduction if you’re self-employed but you’re not earning very much money.
-When the council is calculating your eligibility for benefits like housing benefit, they will probably ask to see your business accounts for the last financial year, or a forecast if you haven’t started trading yet.
+You may still be eligible for Housing Benefit and council tax reduction if you’re self-employed but not earning very much money, and certain other factors apply.
+When the council is calculating your eligibility for benefits like Housing Benefit, they’ll probably ask to see your business accounts for the last financial year, or a forecast if you haven’t started trading yet.

 Self-employed Universal Credit